dzejlaomerhodzic/stranger-in-london/README.md

 - Integrate **real-time accommodation APIs** for live data.
 - Implement a **machine learning model** to predict best accommodations based on user preferences.

-## Contributing
-Contributions are welcome!
-Feel free to fork the repository and submit pull requests.

-## License
-This project is open-source and available under the MIT License.